macnowak/basic-cloud-workshop/README.md

 ## About

-Project created for learning purpose.
+Project created for purpose of inter company workshops.

 Simple SpringBoot application with in-memory cache and rest endpoints.